FilipDem/Domoticz-iROBOT-ROOMBA-plugin/README.md

 ### Create ROOMBA Client to get information and forward to MQTT Broker
 `roomba` is a python3 module that acts as MQTT Client and forward the informaton to a MQTT Broker.
 It is based on Nick Waterton's work (https://github.com/NickWaterton/Roomba980-Python).
-It can be started manually by `python3 roomba --topic /roomba/feedback/# --broker localhost --brokerFeedback /roomba/feedback --mapPath '' --mapSize '' --log ''` from the folder `/home/pi/domoticz/plugin/Roomba`.
+It can be started manually by `python3 roomba --topic /roomba/feedback/# --broker localhost --broker_feedback /roomba/feedback --mappath '' --mapsize '' --echo --log '/tmp/roomba.log'` from the folder `/home/pi/domoticz/plugin/Roomba`.
 The arguments have the following meaning:
   * --topic: information/topics subscribed from the ROOMBA
   * --broker: (IP)Address of the MQTT Broker/Server
   * --broker_feedback: information/topics from the ROOMBA sent to the MQTT Broker